 What will we cover?

-We will translate and discuss some of the passages contained in the book Reading Medieval Latin, ed. by Keith Sidwell (please check with the tutor through the Classical Languages and Civilisations Department for the exact point to start at).
+We will translate and discuss some of the passages contained in the book Medieval Latin, edited by K.P.
+Harrington (please check with the tutor through the Classical Languages and Civilisations Department for the exact point to start at).

 What will I achieve?